 Fire Alarms integrate with Elevator Controls, HVAC/Smoke Control Systems, Access Controls, Paging, Email, Mesh Networks...all kinds of systems that our current interconnected technologies allow.
 Be it over Ethernet, WiFi or through proprietary system interfaces, these integrated systems need to be able to interact when required.

 Our need for documentation is essential - not just so that the team of field technicians and their laptops will know how to program and test these systems together - but Narratives and Matrixes must be created and updated so that future testing teams can enter the building and perform the required tests to assure that the individual systems and their associated links are still in operational condition.

-NFPA 72 2013 Edition has taken the right step towards requiring the on-site storage of documentation that will allow technicians to test, repair and re-program the systems as time passes and failures occur.
+NFPA 72 2016 Edition has taken more steps towards requiring the on-site storage of documentation that will allow technicians to test, repair and re-program the systems as time passes and failures occur.